SchokiCoder/hui/features.md

 or the root-user
 via /etc/house_ui/menu.scm

 GNU Guile Scheme files are used for configuration.

 ## User menu
 Upon opening a new session or workspace the user is greeted with a menu.
 A menu has entries containing commands or submenus.

-## Commands
+## Commands / Keybinds
+The keybinds and commands are generally inspired by Vim and Neovim.
-Application defined commands are entered after a :
+Application defined commands are entered after pressing colon and many commands are 1:1 compatible with Vim.
-Some examples:
-- q, quit = quit the application
-- wsf, workspacefront = open new front workspace
-- wsb, workspaceback = open new back workspace
-- wsl, workspaceleft = go to next workspace to the left
-- wsr, workspaceright = go to next workspace to the right
+Pressing number keys causes the next command to be executed as many times as given unless that keybind has a specific behavior for numbers.

-## Extensibility
+## Extensibility and actions
 Via GNU Guile and Scheme.

 ## I18n